 Renewal cards are sent out automatically by Visa at the end of the expiration month.

-If, for any reason, a cardholder wishes to cancel their card, the card must be cut in half and forwarded to the primary program administrator.
+If, for any reason, a cardholder wishes to cancel their card, the Program Administrator must notified and the card must be cut in half and disposed.

-The suspension or termination of a cardholder must be reported directly to the college card coordinator upon official notification of termination.
-The card should be returned to the primary program administrator and use will be eliminated at the termination date.
+The suspension or termination of a cardholder must be reported directly to the Program Administrator upon official notification of termination.
+The card should be destroyed and use will be eliminated at the termination date.
 In the case of termination, the cardholder is responsible for returning the card and for final reconciliation prior to separation.

 Audits will be performed periodically to randomly review and audit cardholder activity for compliance with college policy and procedures.
 Cardholders found not in compliance with these policies and procedures will be subject to those actions contained in the section of this policy on Misusing the Purchasing Card.